enormandeau/stacks_workflow/README.md

 `stacks_workflow` works with STACKS2 when using a reference genome (2019-06-17)

-Follow the instructions on the website to install and test the installation with:
+Follow the instructions on the website to install and test the installation with

 ```bash
 populations